Carmen Jones (film): Plot

 Set during World War II, the story focuses on Carmen Jones, a "shameless vixen" who works in a parachute factory in North Carolina.
 When she is arrested for fighting with a co-worker who reported her for arriving late for work, the leader of the Army guards, Sgt.
 Brown, assigns handsome Corporal Joe to deliver her to the civilian authorities over 50 miles away.
 This is much to the dismay of Joe's fiancée Cindy Lou, who had agreed to marry him during his leave prior to his reporting for flight school and an eventual officer's commission.

-While en route, Joe wishes to deliver his prisoner as soon as possible to return to Cindy Lou and his leave.
-He decides to save time by taking his jeep over a road warned unsuitable for motor vehicles that is half the distance to the town where he is taking Carmen.
+Joe plans to deliver his prisoner as soon as possible to return to Cindy Lou and his leave.
+While en route, he decides to save time by taking his jeep over a road warned unsuitable for motor vehicles that is half the distance to the town where he is taking Carmen.
 Carmen suggests she and Joe stop for a meal and a little romance, and his refusal intensifies her determination to seduce him.
 Their army jeep ends up hopelessly stuck in a river.
 Carmen suggests they spend the night at her grandmother's house nearby and continue their journey by train the following day, and that night Joe succumbs to Carmen's advances.
 The next morning he awakens to find a note in which she says although she loves him, she is unable to deal with time in jail and is running away.

 Joe is demoted to private and locked in the stockade for allowing his prisoner to escape.
 Cindy Lou arrives for a visit just as a rose from Carmen is delivered to him, prompting her to leave abruptly.
 Having found work in a Louisiana nightclub, Carmen awaits his release.
 One night champion prizefighter Husky Miller enters with an entourage and introduces himself to Carmen, who expresses no interest in him.
 Husky orders his manager Rum Daniels to offer her jewelry, furs, and an expensive hotel suite if she and her friends Frankie and Myrt accompany him to Chicago, but she declines the offer.
 Just then, Joe arrives and announces he must report to flying school immediately.
 Angered, Carmen decides to leave with Sgt.
 Brown, who also has appeared on the scene, and Joe severely beats him.
 Realizing he will be sentenced to a long prison term for hitting his superior, Joe flees on a train to Chicago with Carmen.